-After treatment is over there is much you can do to proactively enhance your mind and body to fight off disease and do everything possible to ward off recurrence.
+After treatment is over there is much you can do to proactively enhance your mind and body to fight off disease and do everything possible to ward off a recurrence.
 So, if your current post-treatment plan is “watchful waiting” with tumor markers and scans, you need an opinion at the Gynecologic Oncology Institute.
 Discover the difference!

 Maximize your chances to defeat your gynecologic cancer and/or reduce your risk of recurrence using our unique combination of standard therapies integrated with complementary holistic natural support towards a thriving survivorship.
 The goal is to “cancer-proof” or “anti-cancerize” your body as much as possible.
-Basically, this means making your body as inhospitable as possible to cancer growth, while using all available targeted precision therapies to interfere with cancer promoting pathways.
+Basically, this means making your body as inhospitable as possible to cancer growth, while using all available targeted precision therapies to interfere with cancer-promoting pathways.

 Nutrition and Cancer

 Microbiome Analysis and Management

 After surgery and/or cancer treatment the goal is almost always to cure or at least promote good quality-of-life remissions, measurable in years.
 Having faith and a good attitude is important, but simply hoping cancer will not return is not a good strategy for recurrence prevention.
 There are many natural approaches to cancer-proof your body to reduce the risk of recurrence as low as possible.
 In addition, there are biological therapies available for some cancers that also reduce the risk of recurrence or at least delay recurrence for many months or years.